chrlynn26/intro_data_science_class_collection/README.md

-The following repository is a collection of my work for the *Applied Data Science with Python* specialization, offered by the University of Michigan on Coursera.
+The following repositor is a collection of my work for the *Applied Data Science with Python* specialization, offered by the University of Michigan on Coursera.
 This specialization has been a thorough guide on how to clean, manipulate, and visualize data in Python and even provided a thorough background for machine learning concepts and applications.
 This specialization consisted of the following five courses:

 <br />